 - Submissions: It was difficult to tell if this magazine is still accepting submissions.
 My advice is to keep checking their website.

-I know that this list is by no means complete.
-Please feel free to send me more links (via comments) and I will add them to the list.
+Please let me know if I have and I’ll add it to the list.
 It would be nice to create a comprehensive list that is accessible to everyone.